Building Your Auction

 The best way to let people know that there’s an auction element to the event is by putting the word “Auction” in the title of the event name.
 If the event is known as something like the “Sapphire Gala,” you can add a tagline next to it like “Awards & Auction.”

 Social Media: If there’s a Facebook event created for your event, you should be posting some of the items or donors on there as teasers.
 Feel free to expand into other picture-based social media platforms such as Instagram and Pinterest.
-These can be managed by your volunteers – allow those most passionate about each platform to be responsible for posting.
+By posting on Instagram especially, you will be able to reach more of your target audience, especially with the use of hashtags.
+You might even be able to grow more Instagram followers and widen your audience even more.
+These followers will then see every time you post, improve brand awareness, and any awareness of events that are in progress.
+Social platforms can be managed by your volunteers – allow those most passionate about each platform to be responsible for posting.
 Lastly, creating a unique hashtag for the auction itself can help spread the word about the auction.

 Raffle Tickets: Sell raffle tickets for particular auction items the night of the event.
 People are more willing to purchase a definite amount of raffle tickets for the chance of winning an item than bidding to guarantee that they do.
 With so many people taking the risk, the money raised on those items could be more than what would have been raised had they been listed in a silent auction.